 More recent research interests include the study of collective cell migration, adhesive cell migration, moment dynamics models of cell population behaviour and lattice free random walk models.
 Studying problems from a wide range of fields has given me the opportunity to interact with several collaborators including applied mathematicians, statisticians, experimental cell biologists and civil engineers.

-During 2019-2020, I am Deputy Director of the Australian Mathematical Sciences Institute.
-During 2016-2018 I am a member of the Australian Research Council's College of Experts, sitting on the Mathematics, Physics, Chemistry and Earth Sciences panel.
+During 2019-2020, I was the Deputy Director of the Australian Mathematical Sciences Institute, and from 2016-2018 I was a member of the Australian Research Council's College of Experts, sitting on the Mathematics, Physics, Chemistry and Earth Sciences panel.

 I am also a member of the editorial board of the Journal for Engineering Mathematics and the ANZIAM Journal.
 Previously I have co-edited special issues of the Bulletin of Mathematical Biology and the ANZIAM Journal.

 My most recent teaching interests include first year calculus and analysis, and later year courses on differential equations, computational modelling and mathematical modelling.